 Our Audit Committee met nine times during the year ended December 31, 2016.
 The Audit Committee is responsible, among its other duties and responsibilities, for overseeing our accounting and financial reporting processes, the audits of our financial statements, the qualifications of our independent registered public accounting firm, and the performance of our internal audit function and independent registered public accounting firm.
 The Audit Committee reviews and assesses the qualitative aspects of our financial reporting, our processes to manage business and financial risks, and our compliance with significant applicable legal, ethical and regulatory requirements.
 The Audit Committee is directly responsible for the appointment, compensation, retention and oversight of our independent registered public accounting firm.
 The members of our Audit Committee are Mr. Perfall, Chair, Mr. Allender and Mr. Gayner.
 The Board has determined that Mr. Perfall qualifies as an "audit committee financial expert," as that term is defined under the SEC rules.
-The Board has determined that each member of our Audit Committee is independent under the standards of Rule 10A-3 under the Securities Exchange Act of 1934 (the "Exchange Act").
+The Board has determined that each member of our Audit Committee is independent and financially literate under the NYSE's listing standards and that each member of our Audit Committee is independent under the standards of Rule 10A-3 under the Securities Exchange Act of 1934 (the "Exchange Act").